drjekyll12/Ising-Model-Simulation/README.md

 # Ising-Model-Simulation
 AP CS A final project.
 The project is based on the simulation of a d=1 Ising model with spin values +-1.
+This way, some already-known physical properties are confirmed and further insight into how the Ising systems evolve as well as how their macroscopic properties change with respect to temperature is given.
+Using the Metropolis Algorithm the Ising system is updated and results are visualized via matplotlib.

 # The Ising Model